LiRiordan/Leclerc_Tilting/README.md

 In "Cluster structures on strata of flag varieties", Leclerc describes (section 4.8) how to construct a cluster tilting object in his categorification of Richardsons.

 The data of a Richardson variety is determined by a pair of permutations v, w in S_m with v =< w in the Bruhat order.
 If v = w_{0}^{K} u where W^{K} is a parabolic associated to the Grassmannian Gr(k,m) and u is in W^{K}\W then the Richardson variety lives in the Grassmannian Gr(k,m).
-To v we associate the k-index given by u([1,2,3,...,k]).
-After picking a reduced expression for w and fixing n = m - 1 we perform his algorithm.
+To v we associate the k-index given by u^{-1}([1,2,3,...,k]).

-It first produces a cluster tilting object in the Schubert associated to w.
-It then produces a second module such that the cluster tilting object desired is the quotient of that in the Schubert by its maximal submodule which is a factor module of the second (see the paper for details).
-We produce these two modules algorithmically and may at a later date attempt to perform the quotient via algorithm.
+This program is an app which speeds up many of the computations we were having to do daily.
+The first tab is for computing projective injectives in various categorifications of the Richardsons described above.

-At the bottom of the code we give the example where v corresponds to the opposite Schubert cell 135 in Gr(3,7) and w is given by the simple reflections 21265645632413524635 which will correspond to the Schubert cell 467 in Gr(3,7).
+The second tab then performs Leclerc's algorithm and lifts it to CM(C) (from "A categorification of Grassmannian cluster algebras" by Jensen, King and Su).